hailehong95/threat-intelligence-bot/README.md

 # Threat Intelligence Bot

-For details about using the bot, please refer to the [Docs - Threat Intelligence Bot (Vietnamese)](./docs/README.md)
+For details about using the bot, please refer to the [Docs - Threat Intelligence Bot (Vietnamese)](./docs/README.md) or [PDF version](./docs/Docs%20-%20Threat%20Intelligence%20Bot.pdf).

 ## 1. Create Telegram bot and configuration